Our latest presentation:

 Code of Ethics

-Argonaut Gold Inc. and its affiliate companies (“Argonaut” or “Argonaut Gold”) are committed to conducting all business lawfully and with integrity.
+Argonaut Gold Inc. and its affiliate companies (collectively, the "Company", “Argonaut” or “Argonaut Gold”) are committed to conducting all business lawfully and with integrity.
 This Code of Ethics and Business Conduct (“Code”) covers a wide range of business practices and procedures, but it does not reiterate every policy that Argonaut may maintain.
 All of Argonaut’s directors, officers, employees, consultants, and all other agents must follow this Code.
 This Code may be amended or modified from time to time, at Argonaut’s sole discretion.
 Everyone at Argonaut is responsible for reading, understanding, complying with and enforcing this Code.
 If you have questions, ask your manager.
 Ignorance is not a defense to any actions taken in violation of the Code.

 This Code, along with compliance training and other communications that will accompany or follow the Code, are intended to help everyone who is covered by the Code to promote and follow these objectives: